boozallen/sdp-images/sonar-scanner/README.rst

 LICENSE
 -------

-  This is a text file containing the Booz Allen Public License.
+  This text file contains the Booz Allen Public License.
 Please read before using or distibuting this repo.

 Prebuild
 --------

-  This is a folder containing files and artifacts inherent to the creation of the container image.
+  This folder contains files and artifacts inherent to the creation of the container image.
   These files and artifacts are used either in the ``make build-dep`` command or in authenticating the dependency tarball associated with the image.